Wishlist Now

 Ressource System

-Reinforcement points are necessary for stronger units, for example cruisers, but can also be used for tactical support like artillery strikes or reconnaissance balloons.
+Reinforcement points are necessary for behemoths, but can also be used for tactical support like artillery strikes.

 The resource system is based on two resources.